googleapis/sdk-platform-java/library_generation/README.md

 original repository (e.g. google-cloud-java/java-asset) and pass it as `repository_path`.
 This repository will be the source of truth for pre-existing pom.xml files, owlbot.py and .OwlBot.yaml files.
-See the option belows for custom postprocessed generations (e.g. custom `.repo-metadata.json` path).
+See the option belows for custom postprocessed generations (e.g. custom `versions.txt` file).

 ## Parameters to run `generate_library.sh`